paypr/contracts-sdk-ts/README.md

 const contractsSdk = getContractsSdk();

-// access the SDK functionality
+// access the SDK functionality with contractsSdk
 ```

 Alternatively, pass your API key via the options: